top of page

 That being said, I also see people drinking 4-5 cups of coffee throughout the day and not eating food at meal times.
 This would mean that you are not getting the nutrients that you need for performing your day-to-day activities.

-Did you know that everyone metabolizes caffeine differently?
+Did you know that everyone metabolises caffeine differently?
 There are slow and fast metabolizers depending on your genes.
-Hence there is a difference in the amount of caffeine that you consume.
+Hence, there is a difference in the amount of caffeine that you consume.
 A meta-analysis of observational studies shows a positive correlation between drinking 3 to 4 cups of coffee and the risk of myocardial infarction (1).
-We need more conclusive evidence for cause and effect relationships and data to generalize it to populations from different parts of the world.
+We need more conclusive evidence for cause-and-effect relationships and data to generalise it to populations from different parts of the world.

 • AC and CC: You are a Slow metabolizer and caffeine has more effect on the body.